-Listing Suppressed for Policy Compliance but Unclear Reason?
+Listing Suppressed for Policy Compliance but Unclear Reason

 When a listing is suppressed, Amazon essentially makes it invisible to shoppers.
 The product page still exists, but it won’t appear in search results or category pages.
 Every hour your product is hidden is an hour of lost sales, so figuring out the “why” and fixing it fast is critical.
-This guide will walk you through every step of diagnosing and resolving these issues, from finding the problem in Seller Central to getting your product back online.
+This guide walks through every step of diagnosing and resolving these issues, from finding the problem in Seller Central to getting your product back online.

-What is an Amazon Suppressed Listing?
+What Is an Amazon Suppressed Listing?

-First, let’s clear up what “suppressed” means.
 A suppressed listing is one that Amazon has hidden from search results due to missing information or a content issue.
 Unlike a full removal, the product detail page is still live.
 If a customer has the direct link, they can see it.
 But for all practical purposes, it’s invisible to new buyers.
 This is Amazon’s way of nudging you to fix errors that create a poor customer experience.

 How to Find Suppressed Listings in Seller Central